bhtri/bhtri/README.md

 ---

-### **2026年02月10日**
+### **2026年02月11日**

 <p align="center" style="font-size:20px">
   <q>
-    There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will.
+    Change is the law of life.
+And those who look only to the past or present are certain to miss the future.
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-Epictetus
+John F. Kennedy
 </p>

 ---